 Every year OSHA compiles a list of the ten most-cited standard violations from the previous fiscal year.
 OSHA publishes this list to alert employers about these commonly cited standards so they can take necessary steps to find and fix recognized hazards before OSHA shows up.
-The 2022 fiscal year statistics, which ends Sept.
+The 2023 fiscal year statistics, which ends Sept.
 30th, have just been released.
-They show some slight changes from the 2021 list.
+They show some interesting changes from the 2022 list.

 Not surprisingly, the list’s actual violations stayed the same as the previous year, though some standards moved up or down.
+And the quantity of violations increased…meaning OSHA’s out there and busier than ever.
 Here’s the complete list:

-Let’s Take a Look at the Top 3
+Let’s Take a Look at OSHA’s Top 3 Violations

 It is not unexpected that fall protection stayed at number one, with 5,424 total violations.
 Fall protection, or the lack of it, continues to be a problem at many job sites.
 It has been the most cited regulation for ten straight years.
 In 2019, there were 800 fatal falls in the US, and they continue to be the leading cause of death in the construction industry, according to Bureau of Labor Statistics data.
 Many employers are simply not providing workers with protection when it comes to falls, whether from a rooftop, a scaffold, or a ladder.
 Employers are also doing a poor job of training workers when it comes to preventing falls.
 Fall prevention training was number eight on OSHA’s list.

 HCS violations usually happen because of the complexity and paperwork involved in compliance.
 Organizations may fail to label their chemical containers properly, leave certain substances off of their chemical inventory lists, neglect to obtain SDS from manufacturers, or some combination of the above.